doctore/Spring5Microservices/README.md

 ### gateway-server

 Using Spring Gateway, this is the gateway implementation used by the other microservices included in this proof of concept.
-This module contains a filter to registry every web service invoked, helping to debug every request.
+This module contains a filter to registry every web service invoked, helping to debug each request.
 <br><br>

 ### security-oauth-service